sap-tutorials/Tutorials/tutorials/cp-cf-processvisibility-config-leadtocash/cp-cf-processvisibility-config-leadtocash.md

 In this step, you will be able to track the progress of the sample scenario using the visual representation of the Process Workspace application.

-1. Click on the **Process Workspace** tile by navigating to the home screen.
+1. Click the **Process Workspace** tile by navigating to the home screen.

     !![process workspace](processworkspace_flp.png)